tasmota/docs/Upgrading.md

 * [decode-config.py](https://github.com/tasmota/decode-config/blob/master/decode-config.py) - [installation instructions](https://github.com/tasmota/decode-config/blob/master/README.md) in Python for Windows or Linux
 * [decode-config.exe](https://github.com/tasmota/Tasmota-decode-config) - Windows only executable.
 If using this replace `decode-config.py` with `decode-config.exe` or `decode-config_x64.exe`  in the instruction examples.

-#### 1. Make a configuration backup:
+#### 1. make a configuration backup:

   * Create a new backup straight from your device

     `decode-config.py -d <deviceIP> --backup-file Config-@f --backup-type json`

-   > @f will be replaced by that device's FriendlyName
+    `@f` will be replaced by decode-config to device's FriendlyName

+  **_or_**

 * Convert a previously made `.dmp` backup into a JSON file

   `decode-config.py -f <dmp_filename> --backup-file Config-@f --backup-type json`

-#### 2. Perform a reset
+#### 2. perform a device reset
+Erase flash settings area but keep Wi-Fi and MQTT settings

 `Reset 6`

-> Erase flash settings area but retains Wi-Fi and MQTT settings
-#### 3. Upgrade the firmware via OTA or file upload
+#### 3. upgrade the firmware via OTA or file upload
-#### 4. Restore configuration
+#### 4. restore configuration

-    decode-config.py -d <deviceIP> --restore-file <config-filename>
+`decode-config.py -d <deviceIP> --restore-file <config-filename>`

+...and you're done!

 If you can't restore configuration directly you can configure the device manually referring to the [Commands article](Commands) and the settings (e.g., SetOptions, Rules, etc.) in the JSON file you created in step #1.
-You can paste the JSON to a [JSON parser](https://jsonformatter.org/json-parser) to make it easily readable.
+You can paste the JSON into a [JSON parser](https://jsonformatter.org/json-parser) to make it easily readable.

 # Migration Path
 Until now several versions of Tasmota have been released starting with the C version Sonoff-MQTT-OTA followed by Sonoff-MQTT-OTA-Arduino, Sonoff-Tasmota and ultimately **Tasmota**.